KevinPizarro/KevinPizarro/README.md

 - 👋 Hi!
 I’m @KevinPizarro.
 - 👀 I’m interested in Microelectronics, Neurocomputing and AI.
-- 🌱 I’m currently on the MSc. in Electronic Engineering program in the Universidad Técnica Federico Santa María, Chile.
+- 🌱 I’m currently graduated of MSc. in Electronic Engineering in the Universidad Técnica Federico Santa María, Chile.

 This repository is for the academics projects like homeworks or final projects of different subjects of the university.